AnIdiotsGuide/discordjs-bot-guide/coding-guides/starboard.md

 So, all that code up there is only for if a reaction is added.
 Now, we'll handle if a reaction is removed.

-Here, we very closely mimic the messageReactionAdd event, only this time we'll **subtract** 1 from the total amount of stars that are on the embed.
+Here, we very closely mimic the messageReactionAdd event, only this time we'll **subtract** 1 from the total amount of stars that are on the embed.'

+There's only a slight difference between the `messageReactionAdd` and the `messageReactionRemove` event, and that is the `messageReactionAdd` event fires when a reaction is added, and the `messageReactionRemove` event fires when a reaction is removed.

 ```js
 if (stars) {